SilasPuma/cool-site/README.md

 SilasPuma

 ## License
-This project is licensed under the MIT License - see the [license.txt](license.txt) file for details.
+This project is licensed under the MIT License - see the [license](license.txt) file for details.